Perranporth to St Agnes walk

 13. Turn right away from the remains and follow the path down into a gully.
 Continue until you reach a fork in the path.

 Cligga Head has a number of mineral lodes containing ores of tin, tungsten, arsenic, copper, iron and silver.
-It was mined for tin during the 19th century and wolfram (tungsten ore) during the first half of the 20th century, closing in 1945 when tungsten could be imported more cheaply from the USA.
+It was mined for tin from the cliffs during the 19th century and merged into Perran St George.
+There is a capped mineshaft located within the concrete remains on the headland, and a number of openings are visible on the cliff faces.
+Mining also took place for tungsten during the first half of the 20th century for munitions, closing in 1945 when tungsten could be imported more cheaply from the USA.
 There are still substantial mineral reserves beneath the headland and the mine was considered for re-opening on three separate occasions during the 1960s, 70s and 80s.
-There is a capped mineshaft located within the concrete remains on the headland, and a number of openings are visible on the cliff faces.

 14. At the fork in the path, take the right-hand path and follow this until the path passes through a line of posts and forks.